Pomilon-Intelligence-Lab/CRSM/docs/ARCHITECTURE.md

 ### 6. Gated State Injection (Stability Mechanism)

+**Note:** The primary innovation of CRSM is the **asynchronous interaction loop** between the System 1 backbone and the System 2 planner.
+The Gated Injection formula below is simply the stabilizing mechanism that makes this loop mathematically viable on a continuous manifold.

 To safely integrate the asynchronous thought vectors into the sensitive Mamba manifold, CRSM employs a **Gated Injection** mechanism rather than simple additive perturbation.

 The update rule is: